 "Some sites have gone to considerable lengths, whereas others make little effort at all.
 Government regulation of the industry is inevitable.
 These sites are enablers.
 If they're aware that their product is enabling the commission of a crime, I'm no lawyer but if they fail their customer then they've been negligent in preventing that from happening.
 If you provide a service, you have to protect your client."

 Detective Superintendent Hay goes on to say: "This is an Organised Crime business.
 Scammers counsel each other, provide tutelage, pass notes to each other.
 They have mentors for when they get to a certain stage.
 They may introduce a new player to get more money, new business opportunities."( Source)

 If the above sends a shiver up your spine when looking for a puppy, then aren't you glad that pups4sale protects our clients - an extreme rarity in the Australian online canine marketplace.

 Pups4sale regularly updates the Puppy Scams Hall of Shame (below).
 This list includes websites active in the Australian online marketplace that allow puppy scams to be run on their pages - whether it be through negligence, incompetence or collusion with the scammers.
 Each listing is accompanied by a detailed video, which shows actual fake puppy classifieds as they appear on the site in question.
 Needless to say, be extremely wary of buying puppies from such sites.
 Additionally, if you are selling puppies, ask yourself whether you want your litter of puppies listed alongside fake ads that are trying to steal money from fellow Australians.
 If the answer is "no", then pups4sale is the perfect place for you to sell your puppies safely and securely.

-The Australian Puppy Scams Hall of Shame (in alphabetical order) as at May 2016:
+The Australian Puppy Scams Hall of Shame (in alphabetical order):

 Puppies for sale scams - warning video 01